bladesav/sEMG-CNNTransformer/docs/README.txt

 | | |- training_main.py
 |- logs                       (Location for output logs from Slurm logs)
 |- newENV                     (Environment for Slurm runs)

-** NOTE: Due to disk quota issues, the zipped files could not be added from http://ninapro.hevs.ch/data2; download the zipped data for each subject from the website and place in data/zipped folder.
-Extraction can be done with the preprocessing code (see src/data_preprocess/preprocess_main.py).

 ----------------------
 - NAMING CONVENTIONS -